MathHubInfo/mhd/docker/deploy/README.md

-This folder contains a sample docker-compose file for deploying `mdh_django` with a postgres instance via docker-compose.
+This folder contains a sample docker-compose file for deploying `mhd` with a postgres instance via docker-compose.
 To use it, run:

 ```bash